erizov/Professor/semester_10/lecture_65_llm_training_advanced/distributed_training_llm/README.md

 ## When NOT to Use

-Avoid Distributed Training Llm when:
+Avoid Distributed Development Llm when:

 - **Scenario 1**: [When this is not appropriate]
 - **Scenario 2**: [Another case to avoid]